 The purpose of requiring schools to have a continuum of placements available is so that if a child's needs are such that the child cannot be educated in, for example, the regular classroom (even with the provision of supplementary aids and services), then the IEP Team would consider the next more restrictive placement along the continuum until it is determined the child can receive a FAPE.
-If the IEP
+If the IEP Team determines the LRE is a placement other than the regular classroom setting, it should be justified in the IEP.
+The LRE requirements in IDEA apply equally to nonacademic and extracurricular settings, including transportation.

 It is the school's responsibility to ensure that each child with a disability is being educated in the LRE appropriate for that particular child.
-If the IEP Team determines an out-of-district day program or residential placement is required for the child to receive FAPE, the school must make sure the placement is at no cost to the parents and the IEP Team would need to address the related service of transportation.
+If the IEP Team determines an out-of-district day program or residential placement is the least restrictive setting required for the child to receive FAPE, the school must make sure the placement is at no cost to the parents and the IEP Team would need to address the related service of transportation.